teamsixzero/teamsixzero.github.io/_posts/2022-03-08-ux-design-conversion-rate-optimization.md

 * “Success looks like making it easier for users to see their tax information so that they are ready to convert”
 * “Success looks like a 5% increase on this page which would lead to a $1000 increase in revenue a week”

-You’ll want to write out a set of statements that define the method in which you are going to design the solution, otherwise known as [design principles](/2021/11/18/how-to-stop-defending-and-start-presenting-your-work/).
+You’ll want to write out a set of statements that define the method in which you are going to design the solution, otherwise known as <a href="/2021/11/18/how-to-stop-defending-and-start-presenting-your-work/" target="_blank">design principles</a>.
 This isn’t to say we are defining a solution here, rather the approaches and principles that you are going to abide by.
 Add your hypothesis and insights gathered from usability testing and you’ll have a road map to ensure you are in complete alignment with what needs to be built.

 #### Step three: The Fun Part